troyhollinger/gatku/readme.md

 Navigate to the public directory and type `npm install`
 ## Development
 ##### Grunt/ Bower
 When developing, make sure you go to the `/public` directory and run `grunt`, which will run all of our front-end tasks automatically (concatonation, minification, uglification, etc).
-Also, if/when you add packaged for use on the front end, do it through bower, e.g. `bower install <package>`.
+Also, if/when you add packaged for use on the front end, do it through bower, e.g. `bower install <package> --save`.
 ##### Repository Pattern
 When writing backend PHP code, try to stick to the Repository pattern (if you are familiar).
 If you are not familiar thats okay.
 ## Notes